GeoNode/geonode/docs/basic/settings/index.rst

     | Default: ``False``
     | Env: ``FREETEXT_KEYWORDS_READONLY``

-    Make Free-Text Kaywords writable from users.
+    Make Free-Text Keywords writable from users.
 Or read-only when set to False.

 G
 =